j-woolfe/haskell-type-alias-resolver/README.md

 `F5`

 Extension runs HTAR on save and provides information diagnostics and code actions for potential replacements.
-USe `Ctrl-,` to automatically apply the 'best' replacement
+Use `Ctrl-,` to automatically apply the 'best' replacement

 ## Implementation
 At a high level, the back-end operates by:
 - Using Treesitter to parse target type signature and modify the generated S-Tree to form a new Treesitter query which will match type aliases of a similar form
 - Using Treesitter to parse source file into a simple AST
-- Running the generated target query on the parsed source file to find candidate subtrees
+- Running the generated target query on the parsed source file to find candidate sub-trees
 - Performing raw text processing on text locations associated with candidates to check for the consistency of concrete and generic types
 - In the case of generic types, generate a mapping from type parameter to concrete type